shrebox/Privacy-Attacks-in-Machine-Learning/ModelInversion/README.md

   `--numberOfResults NUM_RESULTS default=one` choose between reconstructing one or all pictures

-* Code tested on Google Colab.
-Please use 'GPU' as the runtime type.
+* Code tested on Google Colab with runtime type as GPU.

 ## References